apache/royale-docs/features/loading-external-data/remoteobject.md

 ## Example of use

-In Apache Royale you can write a RemoteObject in the following way:
+In Apache Royale you can write an `mx:RemoteObject` in the following way:

 ```mxml
 <fx:Declarations>